General student loans

 The University provides interest free student loans, for study related expenses, to students who are in financial need and are progressing satisfactorily with their studies.

 Currently enrolled undergraduate, postgraduate, off-campus, full time and part time students in an award course are eligible to apply.
-Further information is available by contacting a Financial Support Officer at any Deakin University campus.
+Further information is available by contacting a Student Financial Assistance Officer at any Deakin University campus.

 Purpose of student loans